Choosing the right turbine and electrical system components for best wind farm performance

 - Weather windows and marine logistics

-Each of these variables can influence both cost and schedule.
+Each of these variables can influence project cost and development or installation schedule.
 A change in turbine model can affect foundation design.
 A change in layout can alter cable length.
-A change in cable routing can impact electrical losses and installation planning.
+A change in cable routing can impact electrical losses or installation planning.

 For offshore teams, the ability to evaluate these dependencies quickly is essential.
 Decisions made in early-stage design can have long-term consequences for project economics, permitting and execution.